<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=947635702038146&amp;ev=PageView&amp;noscript=1">

 In 2004, Andy began his postgraduate training in Oral Surgery and Implant Dentistry and has since undertaken over 500 hours of training, including Advanced Surgical Training at the Royal College of Surgeons.

-Andrew has experience with several major implant systems and is experienced in all aspects of surgery, including bone and sinus grafting.
-He has a particular interest in immediate full arch implant dentistry and has completed several hundred cases using various techniques.
+Andrew is experienced with several major implant systems and performs all aspects of surgery, including bone and sinus grafting.
+He is particularly interested in immediate full-arch implant dentistry and has completed several hundred cases using various techniques.

-A founder member of the Campbell Academy, Andy is involved in all levels of teaching at the academy, from beginners through to advanced level courses.
+A founder of the Campbell Academy, Andy is involved in all levels of teaching, from beginners to advanced-level courses.

-Away from the Clinic, Andy is the Education Director of the International Team for Implantology UK and Ireland Section, helping to promote implant education across the country.
+Away from the Clinic, Andy is the Education Director of the International Team for Implantology UK and Ireland Section, helping promote implant education nationwide.
 Andy is passionate about the use of dental implants in helping restore patients to a more natural form and function and believes they play a pivotal role in improving the quality of life and general health of patients.

 Alex Jones